rmarasigan/aws-cdk-samples/s3/s3-presigned-urls/README.md

 ![API Gateway to S3](assets/img/s3-presigned-urls.png)

 This is a two-step process for your front-end application.
 In the first step of the process, the API Gateway endpoint invokes the Lambda Function to make a signed URL request.
 Once the frontend application receives the API Gateway endpoint response, it will then send a request to the signed URL.
 Uploading directly to an S3 bucket, you must first request a signed URL from the Amazon S3 service.
-The request contains the ***key*** of the uploaded object and the ***content type***.
+The request contains the ***key*** of the uploaded object, the ***content type***, and ***action*** that is equal to *upload*.
 You can then upload directly using the signed URL.
+To make the S3 object downloadable, you must change the response **Content-Disposition** header value to *attachment*.

+You can test the following by using the provided HTML file that is in the [web/static](web/static/index.html) directory.
+After deploying the stack, remember to update the API Gateway Endpoint on the said HTML file.

+**NOTE**:
+* You can use either the `$default` or `prod` stage for the API Gateway endpoint.
+* The S3 Bucket and its objects are configured to be deleted once the stack is destroyed/deleted.
-**NOTE**: When uploading objects to S3 from a web application, the S3 must be configured for CORS (Cross-Origin Resource Sharing).
+* When uploading objects to S3 from a web application, the S3 must be configured for CORS (Cross-Origin Resource Sharing).
 The frontend application uses binary data to upload directly to the signed URL.

 ```javascript
 let array = [],